-(ii) Schools in the Federal Capital Area.
-During the year 1928 fifteen State Schools were in operation in the Federal Capital Territory (Yass-Canberra).
-The pupils enrolled numbered 1,349 and the average attendance 882.
-Cost of upkeep amounted to £13,249.
+- (ii) Schools in the Federal Capital Area.-(a) General.
+During the year 1929 fifteen State Schools were in operation in the Federal Capital Territory (Yass-Canberra).
+The pupils enrolled numbered 1,371 and the average attendance 980.
+Cost of upkeep amounted to £14,000.
 By arrangement with the Federal Government these schools are conducted by the New South Wales Education Department on the same lines as the ordinary State Schools, the Department being recouped for expenditure.
-Ample provision has been made for both primary and secondary education, and this will be increased to meet requirements.
-The question of the establishment of a University at Canberra is under consideration, and in the meantime a University College has been established.
+Ample provision has been made for both primary and secondary education, and this will be increased to meet requirements. (b) The University College-The question of the establishment of a University at Canberra has been under consideration, and in the meantime a University College has been established.
 By virtue of a regulation of the University of Melbourne, the College is empowered to provide approved lectures in all subjects of the Arts, Science, Commerce, and Law courses of that University.
-At present about 30 students are attending lectures.

-3. Growth of Enrolment and Attendance.-The enrolment and average attendance at the State Schools in Australia are given below for the years 1891, 1901, 1911, and for each year of the period 1924 to 1928 :-
+In 1930 there were 32 students attending lectures. - 3.
+Growth of Enrolment and Attendance.-The enrolment and average attendance at the State Schools in Australia are given below for the years 1891, 1901, 1911, and for each year of the period 1925 to 1929:-

-STATE SCHOOLS .- ENROLMENT AND ATTENDANCE .-- AUSTRALIA, 1891 TO 1928.
+STATE SCHOOLS.-ENROLMENT AND ATTENDANCE.-AUSTRALIA, 1891 TO 1929.